-No one likes to be ripped off, it PAYS to watch – trust me, you will thank me in the long run after you get FREE stuff!
+Nobody likes to pay more for a product, and it PAYS to watch – trust me, you will thank me in the long run after you get FREE stuff!

-The scanning code of practice in Ontario has allowed us to get free products but it also helps the retailer to find blips in the scanning system they employ with their organization.
+Ontario’s scanning code of practice has allowed us to get free products, but it also helps the retailer find blips in the scanning system they employ with their organization.

-It seems many stores interpret the definition of SCOP differently but it’s in black and white and should be followed if the store follows SCOP.
+Some stores may interpret the definition of SCOP differently, although it’s in black and white.